wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 ## Sample scenario

 Let’s say we need to log in to an application using our telephone number(http://wso2.org/claims/telephone) instead of the username.
-Therefore if the user enters his/her mobile number as the username, the authentication logic should validate the credentials of the user identified by the given telephone number.
+Therefore if the user enters his/her telephone number as the username, the authentication logic should validate the credentials of the user identified by the given telephone number.

 <br>